 Then when we remodeled our other bathroom to convert it into a master ensuite, we brought everything down to the studs and changed the whole layout.
 This project required covering up an existing doorway with a new wall, creating a new entrance (with a gorgeous barn door that we also built), relocating a vanity, moving the plumbing, fixtures, and more!
 It was a big project that took six (very busy) weeks to complete, but it added tremendous value to our home.

 Any time you are building or removing walls or creating a new space where there isn’t one considered a remodel.
-We did exactly this when we created multiple rooms from a second living room area, resulting in a nursery, bathroom and master closet (which we’re going to be finishing very soon!)
+We did exactly this when we created multiple rooms from a second living room area, resulting in a nursery, bathroom, and walk-in master closet.

 Since these projects involve things like electrical work or plumbing, it’s best to know exactly what you are doing before diving in.
 Otherwise, you could end up flooding a new bathroom or major electrical issues.